 Children from Redriff had the audience captivated as they shared their memorised poems in honour of the yew and sure enough, the Yule King arrived.
 We crowned him with a wreath and he walked us through the transformation of the forests, from winter, to summer.
 Children from Albion did an equally impressive recital of their poems in honour of the oak, which revealed a pathway into a transformed Paper Garden workshop.
-Hundreds of shimmering leaves and tree trunks, and the creatures that live within them, had been created out of paper and clay by the many children from the primary schools who had been coming to the Paper Garden over the preceding months.
+Hundreds of shimmering leaves and tree trunks, and the creatures that live within them, had been created out of paper and clay by the many children from the primary schools and older people who had been coming to the Paper Garden over the preceding months.
 In this enchanted forest, our woven paper yurt had become a very old yew with a hollow heart.
 The Yule King stepped inside for his own transformation to begin.
 We heard from Kingsdale year 8 students, who spoke about their 3D sculptures that took us into the stars above the forest.
 Our Generators performed the last act, with poems honouring the sun.
 With great anticipation, we opened the door of the yurt and miraculously the Yule King had transformed into his summer guise.
 With gasps of excitement, and even some dry ice, he stepped forth, shining.

 Our solstice celebrations have become annual features in the changing area of Canada Water.
 They are imbued with the magic that comes from combining children's imaginations with nature.
 It was great to have some of the architects and landscape architects who are working on the Canada Water master plan join us for the evening.
 Together we are learning and shaping the special role children and young people will play in bringing heart and soul in to the public spaces in the development.
 This is what our guests had to say about their experience of the evening: